iloveitaly/mintporter/README.md

 ![Extension Loaded](assets/ext_loaded.png)

+Once the extension is loaded in you can just press the refresh button to load the latest version.

 ## Publishing

 This extension is not published on the Chrome app store.

 ## External resources